adamgordonbell/amphetype_new/README.md

 ### Differences include:

-1. Unicode -> ascii transliteration to avoid "untypable characters", as well as some replacements of bad formatting, either via unidecode and/or manually (see Text.py)
+1. Unicode -> Ascii transliteration to avoid "untypable characters", as well as some replacements of bad formatting, either via unidecode and/or manually (see Text.py)

-2. Individual letter coloring, both in input and displayed text, based on current positions and errors
+2. Letter coloring, both in input and displayed text, based on current positions and errors

-3. Invisible Mode: Makes input text invisible (goes well with #2)
+3. Invisible Mode: Makes input text invisible (for use with #2)

 4. Allows for continuation even with typing mistakes